SkeldJS/Hindenburg/pages/Plugins/advanced/player-perspectives.md

 ## System
 ### Creating perspectives
-Creating perspectives work in Hindenburg by first creating an identical, but separate in memory, room that copies all of the same objects, information and config from the original.
+Creating perspectives work in Waterway by first creating an identical, but separate in memory, room that copies all of the same objects, information and config from the original.

 From then on, this player is considered to be in their own room on the server, completely separate from the original one - however, it retains a reference to it.
 This reference is used to pass non-isolated data through the use of "filters" that determine what is isolated and what isn't.